How do you install a turbo on a non-turbo car?

 Reviewed by Shannon Martin, Licensed Insurance Agent.

-To install a turbo on a non-turbo car is going to take a lot more than just plugging in a new part.
-The good news is it is possible to add a turbocharger to just about any naturally aspirated (NASP) engine.
+Installing a turbo on a non-turbo car is going to take a lot more than just plugging in a new part.
+That said, it is possible to add a turbocharger to just about any naturally aspirated (NASP) engine.

-If you’re able to tune everything just right, you might be able to get a little more horsepower out of your NASP engine—but it will likely be at the expense of accelerated engine deterioration.
+Keep in mind: If you’re able to tune everything just right, you might be able to get a little more horsepower out of your NASP engine—but the extra strain on your engine will likely cause it to deteriorate faster.

-A few companies, like Flyin’ Miata, have tried to simplify the process with a complete turbo-kit, but it’s still a very labor-intensive process.
-You’d be better served both in performance and dollars spent to source a turbocharged engine and have your mechanic transplant it.
+Pro tip: A few companies, like Flyin’ Miata, have tried to simplify the process with a complete turbo-kit, but it’s still a very labor-intensive process.
+You’d be better served both in performance and dollars spent to source a turbocharged engine and have your mechanic install it.
 This can get expensive, but you’ll definitely get more bang for your buck.

 View full answer